Demitsi/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program which prints all numbers of base 16 in lowercase, followed by a new line
+It prints all possible combinations of single-digit numbers